 Other foods followed and soon “premium” wasn’t good enough anymore.
 Every dog food company claimed that their food was premium.
 Marketers created the term “super premium” or “ultra premium.”
 Dog foods claimed to be “natural” and “holistic” – terms that have virtually no meaning when it comes to dog food.
 Corn, wheat, and soy have been banished from most ordinary dog foods, replaced by other carbs or different grains.
 “Grain free” is popular now, though not every dog needs to eat a grain free diet for health reasons.

-Terms like “super premium” are really just marketing terms, though you may find it convenient to lump together certain kinds of dog foods in this category.
-These foods are usually more expensive and sometimes will have better ingredients – but not always.
 Some foods have more meat protein, but not always.
 Many of the foods will not use artificial preservatives, sweeteners, or colorings.
 Other things super premium foods may have in common include increased testing of the food before, during, or after production.
 Some of the foods will contain some organic ingredients or human grade ingredients before manufacture, but this varies from company to company.

 Dog food companies want you to see their foods as belonging to this higher echelon category but it’s really something that they have created.
 What’s really important is reading the label and understanding the ingredients yourself so you know what you are buying for your dog.
 Terms like “super premium” are much less important than what is actually in the food.